 As you examine this issue together you will undoubtedly think of questions that are at the heart of what makes the issue compelling.
 In some forums, certain questions might arise that could derail the deliberation by veering into partisan political debate.
-It will be important to remember that, as a group, you are dealing with broader underlying concerns that are not defined by party affiliation and that your work here is to dig down to the basic values that define us as human beings and as Americans rather than as liberals and conservatives.
-It is helpful to consider, ahead of time, broad questions that need to be addressed in each option.
-Here are some questions you can use to start the deliberation:
+It will be important to remember that, as a group, you are dealing with broader underlying concerns that are not defined by party affiliation, and that your work here is to dig down to the basic values that define us as human beings and Americans, rather than as liberals and conservatives.
+It is helpful to consider ahead of time broad questions that need to be addressed in each option.
+Here are some examples: